 - an intestine, esp. of a human being; gut: usually used in pl.

 - [pl.]Archaic the inside of the body, regarded as the source of pity, tenderness, etc.; hence, tender emotions

-Origin of bowelMiddle English bouel from boele from Old French buele ; from Midieval Latin botellum, intestine ; from Classical Latin botellus, diminutive of botulus, sausage, via Oscan or Umbrian ; from Indo-European base an unverified form gwet-, a swelling from source Old English cwitha, womb
+Origin of bowelMiddle English bouel from boele from Old French buele from Medieval Latin botellum, intestine from Classical Latin botellus, diminutive of botulus, sausage, via Oscan or Umbrian from Indo-European base an unverified form gwet-, a swelling from source Old English cwitha, womb

 move one's bowels